 Establish in 2002, PATBI is funded by the U.S. Administration for Community Living, and provides protection and advocacy services to individuals with traumatic brain injury.

 Enacted as part of the Help America Vote Act of 2002, PAVA is funded by the U.S. Administration for Community Living.
-Eligible individuals are any persons with disabilities who have registration or voting access issues.
 The purpose of the program is to ensure full participation in the electoral process for individuals with disabilities, including registering or casting a vote, and accessing polling places.

 The Strengthening Protections for Social Security Beneficiaries Act of 2018 authorizes the P&A system to monitor and investigate how social security representative payees are administering Social Security funds.
 The law directs P&As to conduct periodic, onsite individual or organizational representative payee reviews along with additional discretionary reviews.
 In addition, the P&As can conduct educational visits and reviews based on allegations they receive of payee misconduct.